-A detailed analysis of the financial results is given in the ManagementDiscussion and Analysis Report which forms part of this report.
+A detailed analysis of the financial results is given in the ManagementDiscussion and Analysis Report which forms part of this Report.

 Corporate Governance & Management Discussion and Analysis Report

-Your Company believes that sound practices of good CorporateGovernance.
-Transparency Accountability and Responsibility are the fundamental guidingprinciples for all decisions transactions and policy matters of the Company.
+Your Company believes that sound practices of good CorporateGovernance Transparency Accountability and Responsibility are the fundamental guidingprinciples for all decisions transactions and policy matters of the Company.
 A Report onCorporate Governance alongwith a certificate from the Statutory Auditors of the Companyregarding compliance of conditions of Corporate Governance as stipulated under theSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (the "LODR Regulations") forms part of this Annual Report.
-Further the Management Discussion and AnalysisReport for the year under review as stipulated under Securities and Exchange Board ofIndia (Listing Obligations and Disclosure Requirements) Regulations 2015 is given inAnnexure I to this Report.

-The Nomination and Remuneration Committee of the Board of Directors ofthe Company inter alia administers and monitors the Employees Stock Option Scheme of theCompany.
-The Stock Option Scheme 2014 is in compliance with Securities and Exchange Board ofIndia (Share Based Employee Benefits) Regulations 2014 and there have been no materialchanges in the said scheme during the year under review.
+The Nomination and Remuneration Committee of the Board of Directorsinter alia administers and monitors the Employees Stock Option Scheme of the Company"the ESOS".
+The ESOS is in compliance with the Securities and Exchange Board ofIndia (Share Based Employee Benefits) Regulations 2014 and there have been no materialchanges in the said scheme during the year under review.

 Voting rights on the shares issued to employees under the ESOS areeither exercised by them directly or through their appointed proxy.

-The promoters of the Company i.e. Mahindra and Mahindra Limited(M & M) hold 15144433 equity shares which represents 54.65 percent of the total paidup capital of the Company.
+The promoters of the Company i.e. Mahindra and Mahindra Limited("M & M") hold 15144433 equity shares which represent 54.51% of the totalpaid up capital of the Company.
 Your Company continues to be a subsidiary company of M& M. The Company does not have any subsidiary company.

 Contracts and arrangements with Related Parties

 The Company has constituted a Risk Management Committee comprising Mr.Nikhilesh Panchal Mr. Ashok Sharma and Mr. Anand Daga.
 Mr. Nikhilesh Panchal is theChairman of this Committee.
 The Company has adopted the Risk Management Policy.
-TheCommittee is entrusted with the responsibility to assist the Board in (a)overseeing and approving the Company's enterprise wide risk management framework; and(b) overseeing that all the risks that the organization faces such as strategicfinancial credit market liquidity security property IT legal regulatoryreputational and other risks havebeen identified and assessed.
+TheCommittee is entrusted with the responsibility to assist the Board of Directors in (a)overseeing and approving the Company's enterprise wide risk management framework; and(b) overseeing that all the risks that the organization faces such as strategicfinancial credit market liquidity security property IT legal regulatoryreputational and other risks have been identified and assessed.

 There is an adequate mechanism in place about risks and uncertaintiesthat can impact its ability to achieve its strategic objectives risk assessment riskmitigation and minimization procedures and its periodical review.

 Employees at all levels have contributed to the performance of yourCompany.
-Your Directors place on record the cooperation of employees during the yearunder report.
-The Directors also place on record the unstinted cooperation extended by the staffmembers during the period under review.
+Your Directors place on record the Co-operation of employees during the yearunder report.
+The Directors also place on record the unstinted Co-operation extended bythe staff members during the period under review.